BritishPandaChick/bpc-portfolio-site/wp-content/plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 6.2.8 (2022/06/16) =
+* Fix: Security fix.
+* Update: Remove all the notifications as they probably don't needed anymore.

 = 6.2.4 (2022/04/14) =
 * Fix: The Refresh Stats button should not reset the list of ignored entries.